-Apple has a low-cost licensing program, which permits developers of software for the Lisa to incorporate Apple-developed libraries and object code files into their products.
+Apple has a low-cost licensing program, which permits developers of software for the Lisa to incorporate Apple-developed libraries and object codes into their products.
 Both in-house and external distribution require a license.
 Before distributing any products that incorporate Apple software, please contact Software Licensing at the address below for both licensing and technical information.

-©1983 by Apple Computer, Inc. 20525 Mariani Avenue Cupertino, California 95014 (408) 996-1010
+©1983, 1984 Apple Computer, Inc. 20525 Mariani Ave.
+Cupertino, CA 95014 (408) 996-1010

-Apple, Lisa, and the Apple logo are trademarks of Apple Computer, Inc. Simultaneously published in the USA and Canada.
-Reorder Apple Product #A6D0101 (Complete Pascal package) #A6L0111 (Manuals only)
+Apple, Lisa, ProFile, MacWorks, and the Apple logo are trademarks of Apple Computer, Inc.